ljsinclair/featurebase-docs/docs/cloud/cloud-query/cloud-query-data.md

 # How do I query data in FeatureBase Cloud?
 {: .no_toc }

-This page provides an overview of how you can query your FeatureBase databases and links to guide you through the process of querying.

-Querying data in FeatureBase is like most other databases in that you issue queries using either the standard [SQL Language](/docs/sql-guide/sql-guide-home) or our native [PQL Language](/docs/pql-guide/pql-home)
+You can use standard SQL Language or our native PQL Language to query FeatureBase databases

 {% include page-toc.md %}